Behold, I will bring it health and healing. I will heal them and reveal to them the abundance of peace and truth. --Jeremiah 33:6

 Red Cross Blood Drives – There is a simple way that you can make a difference.
 Hospital patients need blood every day for care related to cancer, serious diseases, trauma, and surgery.
 Donors like you are the source of this life giving liquid.
 Some day it could save your life or that of a loved one.
 Let’s do our part to make sure that there is a ready supply.
-Call Suzanne, 586-215-9688, for an appointment.
+We have one coming up on June 18, 2020.

 Human Care Resources